ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 curl -XGET http://ip:port/quota/domains/james.org
 ```

-The answer will detailed the default quota applied to users belonging to that domain:
+The answer will detail the default quota applied to users belonging to that domain:

 ```
 {